Robin Ward (singer): The Partridge Family

-Ward's longest-lasting contribution might be The Partridge Family TV show and hit records, where she is heard but not seen or identified.
-Other than show star David Cassidy (and star Shirley Jones on a couple of songs), none of the actors participated in singing or playing the songs; on camera they lip-synced and pretended to play instruments while the soundtrack is actually recordings by session musicians.
+Ward's contributed to The Partridge Family TV show and records, where she is heard but not seen or identified.
+Other than show star David Cassidy (and star Shirley Jones on a couple of songs), none of the actors participated in singing or playing the songs; on camera they lip-synced and pretended to play instruments.
 Ward was in the Ron Hicklin Singers vocal group, along with brothers John Bahler and Tom Bahler, and Ron Hicklin.
-With Cassidy singing lead, this group did all the TV show performances and records credited to the Partridge Family (along with session instrumental musicians in the Wrecking Crew).
-Since the public did not know who really created the many Partridge Family songs that became big hits, Ward again was anonymous.
+With Cassidy singing lead, this group performed all the TV show performances and records credited to the Partridge Family (along with session instrumental musicians in the Wrecking Crew).